Recording Services Policies

 General Service Notes

-• Materials in our Recording Services “Archive" are kept for about 1 year but not permamently stored.
-They are then moved to the Willis Library where they will be permanently stored.
+- Materials in our Recording Services “Archive" are kept for around 2 years but are not permamently stored.
+They are moved to the Willis Library where they will be permanently stored.

-• Events will be displayed on the "Live Events" page around 4 weeks from the time of your event.
+- Events will be displayed on the "Live Events" page around 2 weeks from the time of your event or once payment has been confirmed.

-• Standard recordings include one center camera and the stereo pair hall microphones.
+- Standard recordings include one center camera and a stereo audio recording.

 Special Notes for Performers

-• The stream automatically begins around 8 minutes prior, so please be off the stage 10 minutes prior.
+- The stream automatically begins around 8 minutes prior to the start time, so please clear the stage 10 minutes prior.

-• The stream will conclude after 1 hour or earlier for normal recitals.
+- The stream will conclude after 1 hour or earlier for most recitals.
 Please do not go over your booking time.

 Standard Recording Policy

-• Standard recital recording consists of a stereo audio recording plus a single camera static shot of the performance.
+- Standard recital recording consists of a stereo audio recording plus a single static camera of the performance.

 Live Streaming Halls (Center Cam Only)